chettrick/stm32cubef4/Projects/STM324xG_EVAL/Demonstrations/readme.txt

  + Image viewer
  --------------
- The Image viewer module allows displaying bmp and jpg pictures.
+ The Image viewer module allows displaying bmp pictures.
 It is possible to load the full images list from a folder or to add the images manually to the playlist.
 Once the playlist is created, navigation between pictures can be done either via Next and previous buttons or by enabling the slide show mode.
 The slide show timer can be changed on the fly (there is no need to restart the module).
- You can use the *.jpg image files provided under "Utilities/Media/Pictures/JPG" or any other ones.
+ You can use the *.bmp image files provided under "Utilities/Media/Pictures/BMP_320x240/" or any other ones.

  For more details about the demonstration modules please refers to  STM32CubeF4 demonstration (UM1743)